MehulBafna/Graph-Polynomials/README.md

 # Graph-Polynomials

 Graph polynomials play a vital role in algebraic graph theory.
-Below are two of such polynomials namely independence and domination polynomial.
+Below two of such polynomials are described namely independence and domination polynomial.

 ## **Independence polynomial**